MarkMData/MSc_portfolio/README.md

 # Project 2: Deep Learning with Tensor Flow
 ## Human activity classification
 <br>
 The aim of this project was the classification of of human activity with neural networks using TensorFlow.
-The data was obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones) and was created by Reyes-Ortiz, Anguita, Ghio, Oneto, & Parra (2012).
+The data was obtained from the <a href="https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones" target="_blank">UCI Machine Learning Repository!</a> [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones) and was created by Reyes-Ortiz, Anguita, Ghio, Oneto, & Parra (2012).

 The data set contains of readings from the accelerometer and gyroscope contained within a smartphone that was worn by 30 volunteers as they were performing six activities (walking, walking upstairs, walking downstairs, sitting, standing and laying).
 All the data had been collected at 50Hz and consists of triaxial linear acceleration data (that was separated into body acceleration and gravity components) and triaxial angular velocity data.
 There were 10299 total samples of 128 readings, each representing 2.56 seconds of activity and these had been randomly split into a training set with 7352 observations (70%) and a testing set with 2947 observations (30%).
 I split the training set again into training (80%) and validataion (20%) sets for use during model development.